yesinteractive/kong-map/README.md

 KongMap also supports Kong for Kubernetes Ingress Controller versions greater than 0.5 (In Kong for Kubernetes, the Ingress Controller's proxy container must have its Admin API exposed in some fashion.)

+KongMap uses various public CDN's for various UI elements such as Bootstrap, jQuery, etc. so KongMap will not display correctly in a browser on a closed network without Internet access.

 ## Docker Installation

 Docker image is Alpine 3.11 based running PHP 7.3 on Apache.
 The container exposes both ports 80 an 443 with a self signed certificated.